wcgordon1/electrical/src/content/jobs/blackbox-voice-&-data-cable-technician-austin-voic-k9he4v.md

 ---
 position: Voice & Data Cable Technician
 description: >-
-  # Voice & Data Cable Technician
+  Voice & Data Cable Technician

   **Location:** Austin, TX

   **Shift:** Second Shift (2:00 PM - 10:30 PM)

-  ## Position Overview

   Join the dynamic team at Black Box Voice & Data as a Voice & Data Cable Technician.
 Based in vibrant Austin, TX, you will play a critical role in